DigiScore/neoscore/README.md

 ## A (very early) WIP Graphic Music Notation API

-Brown is a vector graphics program API with an inclination toward music notation.
+Brown is a vector graphics API with an inclination toward music notation.

 This project is in an extremely early stage, and should be